 Okay, you got us.
 Verbs describe action, so technically, “bystander” isn’t one.
-But, when it comes to preventing workplace bullying and harassment, it should be.
+But, when it comes to preventing workplace bias, bullying and harassment, it should be.

 Enter the phrase “bystander intervention” and the belief that people should know how to politely but firmly stand up for those they see being disrespected, demeaned or devalued.